aaqfal/LED-RTOS/README.md

 # LED Flashing Scheduling Task

-This project is an imolementation of a system based on STM32 that scheduling LED flashing task.
+This project is an implementation of a system based on STM32 that scheduling LED flashing task.

 ## Description